eoridaniel/System/README.md

 chown +x install.sh
 /.install.sh
 ```
-Then press 'y' or whatever when you need.
+Then press `y` or whatever when you need.

 ## The installed packages and some other thins:
 1. yay
 2. brave
 3. Printer:
    - cups
    - avahi
    - nss-mdns
    - hplip
    - hplip-plugin
 4. visual-studio-code-bin
 5. discord
 6. spotify